 Leveraging the expertise of an independent QHSE Advisor helps ensure that plans cover virtually all scenarios, and include the proper protocols, checklists, and communication plans needed to handle medical emergencies.
 In addition, these advisors can provide testing and training on a regular basis, both tabletop and location-based scenario training.
 Regular testing improves not only improves effectiveness, but also identifies areas needing further training before an emergency arises.

 The best approach to creating a safe and healthy work environment follows four steps:

 Take the time to develop a comprehensive health and safety plan.
 Anticipate the “what ifs.”
 Test the plan, and continually improve it.
 Seek out a medical services partner experienced in meeting the clean energy industry’s unique challenges, and offers a complete scope of services from planning to medical support and training.
 The smartest course of action is to work with a partner who demonstrates a robust understanding of the dangerous conditions under which a clean energy crew may operate.

-Duncan Higham founded and is VP Global Strategy at Remote Medical International.
-He is responsible for the direction of growth for the company with a particular focus and expertise in Renewable Energy emergency response.
+Duncan Higham is VP Global Strategy at Remote Medical International, where he is responsible for the direction of growth for the company with a particular focus and expertise in Renewable Energy emergency response.
 He graduated from Cardiff University and Imperial College in Economics, joined the Royal Marines in 2002, and carried out several operation tours of Afghanistan and various other locations, leaving as a Major in 2012.
-He can be contacted at email@example.com.
+He can be contacted at firstname.lastname@example.org